-Nagorno-Karabakh, Caucasus: the conflict between Azerbaijians in Armenia rekindles in an unexpectedly bloody way.
+Nagorno-Karabakh, Caucasus: the conflict between Azerbaijians in Armenia is rekindled in an unexpectedly bloody way.

 Tehran, Iran.
 Al-Qaeda leader Abu Mohammed al-Masri is killed, along with his daughter, by two men on motorcycles.
-The daughter, Miriam, is the widow of Osama Bin Laden’s son, Hamza.
-The initial report in the official Iranian press speaks of a Lebanese history professor and
+The daughter, Miriam, is the widow of Osama Bin Laden’s son Hamza.
+The initial report in the official Iranian press speaks of a Lebanese history professor and his daughter, and

 Mali.
 France announces that Abdelmalek Droukdel, leader of Al-Qaeda in Ord-Africa, was killed in May by French forces, and a senior leader of Islamic State in Greater Sahara (ISGS), Mohamed Mrabat, was captured.

-North Western Libya: the GNA government forces have control of the city of Tarhuna and the whole southern part of Tripoli: Haftar’s LNA forces withdraw.
+North Western Libya: the GNA government forces have control of the city of Tarhuna and of the whole southern part of Tripoli: the LNA forces of Haftar withdraw.

 North Western Libya: GNA government forces manage to regain complete control of Tripoli airport.

-North Western Libya: UAV drones (supplied by Turkey) and GNA government forces destroy or capture 7 Russian-made Pantsir-S1s in just 48 hours.
-These are self-propelled anti-aircraft weapon systems costing approximately USD 14 million each, supplied to General Haftar’s LNA forces from the United Arab Emirates
+North Western Libya: UAV drones (supplied by Turkey) and GNA government forces destroy or capture as many as 7 Russian-made Pantsir-S1s in just 48 hours.
+These are self-propelled anti-aircraft weapon systems costing approximately USD 14 million each, supplied to General Haftar’s LNA forces from the United

 Northwest Libya: The giant and strategic al-Watiyah airbase is captured by the Al-Sarraj (GNA) government, who then pursue the retreating Haftar (LNA) men